open-sauced/docs/docs/opensauced-guides/students-guide/students-guide.md

 id: students-guide
 title: "Students Guide to OpenSauced"
 sidebar_label: Students Guide to OpenSauced
 keywords:
-  - contributors
+- "contributors"
-  - guides
+- "guides"
-  - how to contribute to open source
+- "how to contribute to open source"
-  - students guide to open source
+- "students guide to open source"
 ---

 ## Introduction to OpenSauced for Students